mwpastore/sinja/README.md

 below).

-All arguments to action helpers are "tainted" and should be treated as potentially dangerous: IDs, attribute hashes, and [resource identifier objects][22].
+All arguments to action helpers are "tainted" and should be treated as potentially dangerous: IDs, attribute hashes, and (arrays of) [resource identifier object][22] hashes.

 Finally, some routes will automatically invoke the resource locator on your behalf and make the selected resource available to the corresponding action